pletfix/docs/en/cache.md

 There's nothing to configuration in `config/cache.php`.

 <a name="configuration-array"></a>
-#### Array
+### Array

 When using the Array Cache Driver, the cache does not persist between requests, but this is useful for testing in a testing environment.

-There's nothing to configuration in `config/cache.php`.
+There's nothing to configurate in `config/cache.php`.

 <a name="configuration-file"></a>
-#### File System
+### File System

 In the configuration file `config/cache.php` you can define where the cache files will be stored: